 We use the wilderness as a medium to take participants outside their comfort zones and challenge them.
 Personal growth and self-confidence increases through overcoming obstacles presented during the program.

 Pacific Discovery takes a 'challenge by choice' approach to the adventure components of our programs.
 Adventure activities and instruction are aimed at the novice/beginner level, and no prior experience in any of the activities is required.
-However, we are able to facilitate more challenge for anyone who is experienced in a particular discipline.
-Students do need to have a fitness level where they are able to comfortably hike for 4+hours with a back pack.
+However, we are able to facilitate more challenges for anyone who is experienced in a particular discipline.
+Students do need to have a fitness level where they are able to comfortably hike for 4+hours with a backpack.

 By taking participants out of their comfort zone and challenging them physically, culturally and mentally, we encourage students to gain confidence in their abilities and provide a supportive group environment where they can grow.
 Throughout the program, participants are given leadership opportunities from facilitating reflection to coordinating the daily schedule.
 Facilitation and feedback allows participants to further develop their skills.
 This is strengthened by creating an intentional learning community where the group gathers to make meaning of what they’ve seen and apply it to broader global themes as well as personal application.